 - 1. Requesting an Appeal to the County Board - a.
 Either party may appeal the Impartial Hearing Officer's decision by filing a request for appeal.
 The appeal must include the following information: a copy of the grievance filed; a copy of the written response from the County Administrator, if any; a copy of the written decision from the hearing officer, if any; and a statement of the relief requested by the Grievant.
 The appeal must be filed in the County Administrator's office no later than five (5) calendar days from the date of receipt of the Impartial Hearing Officer's decision.
-Failure to file a written appeal by the filing deadline will result in the waiver of the right to an appeal and the outcome of the proceedings before the hearing officer shall be final. - b.
+Failure to file a written appeal by the filing deadline will result in the waiver of the right to an appeal, and the outcome of the proceedings before the hearing officer shall be final. - b.
 A request for an appeal must be filed on Appendix D and set forth all information required by Appendix D to be considered complete.
-To be considered complete, the remedy sought by the appeal must be covered by the Grievance Procedure. - e.
-Upon the filing of an appeal, the County Administrator Personnel Director shall forward a copy of the appeal and of the recording of the hearing before the Impartial Hearing Officer to the County Clerk.

-2. County Board Appeal Process
+To be considered complete, the remedy sought by the appeal must be covered by the Grievance Procedure. - c.
+Upon the filing of an appeal, the County Administrator shall forward a copy of the appeal and of the recording of the hearing before the Impartial Hearing Officer to the County Clerk. - 2.
+County Board Appeal Process

 - a.
 When the County Administrator receives a properly filed request for appeal (Appendix D), the Director shall forward the appeal to the chairperson of the County Board. - b.
 The Chairperson shall review the appeal to determine if it is complete (i.e., if all information required by Appendix D was provided and if the remedy requested is covered by the Grievance Procedure).
-If the Chairperson determines the appeal is incomplete, the Chairperson shall dismiss the appeal and the Impartial Hearing Officer's decision shall be final and binding upon the parties.

-- e.
-If the Chair determines the appeal is complete, the Chairperson shall schedule a meeting of the County Board to review the hearing record and the Impartial Hearing Officer's decision.
-The Board may listen to any portion of the audio recording of the hearing before the Impartial Hearing Officer.
-The Board may confer with the Impartial Hearing Officer regarding the hearing record and the basis of the Impartial Hearing Officer's decision.
-The Board shall not overturn or otherwise modify the Impartial Hearing Officer's decision unless the decision of the Impartial Hearing Officer is found to be arbitrary, oppressive or unreasonable - d.
-The County Board shall not take testimony, accept additional evidence, accept briefing, accept oral argument or otherwise conduct a hearing of any sort in relation to an appeal.
+If the Chairperson determines the appeal is incomplete, the Chairperson shall dismiss the appeal and the Impartial Hearing Officer's decision shall be final and binding upon the parties. - c.
+If the Chair determines the appeal is complete, the Chairperson shall schedule a meeting of the County Board to review only the written decision of the Hearing Officer, the reasons for the appeal and the reply.
+The role of the County Board in reviewing the decision of the Impartial Hearing Officer is to address the following questions: - i.
+Did the Impartial Hearing Officer follow a fair and impartial process? - ii.
+Is there evidence of corruption, fraud or misconduct by the Impartial Hearing Officer? - iii.
+Did the Impartial Hearing Officer make an error of law which makes his/her award invalid? - iv.
+Did the Impartial Hearing Officer make an error of fact which makes his/her award invalid?